Horst Wessel

 Horst Ludwig Georg Erich Wessel (9 October 1907 – 23 February 1930) was a member of the Sturmabteilung (SA), the paramilitary wing of the Nazi Party, who became a propaganda symbol in Nazi Germany following his murder in 1930 by two members of the Communist Party of Germany (KPD).
 After his death, Nazi Propaganda Minister Joseph Goebbels elevated him into a martyr for the Nazi Party.

 Wessel first joined a number of youth groups and extreme right-wing paramilitary groups, but later resigned from them and joined the SA, the original paramilitary wing of the Nazi Party.
 He rose to command several SA squads and districts.
-On 14 January 1930, he was shot in the head by two members of the Communist Party of Germany.
+On 14 January 1930, he was shot in the head by two Communists after pub owner Elisabeth Salm attempted to evict Wessel from a subleased room as Wessel refused to move out despite overdue rent payments.
 Albrecht "Ali" Höhler was arrested and charged with his murder.
-Höhler was initially sentenced to six years in prison but was forcibly removed from jail and killed by the SA after the Nazis came to power in September 1933.
+Höhler was initially sentenced to six years in prison but was forcibly removed from jail and killed by the SA in September 1933, nine months after the Nazis came to power.

 Wessel's funeral was given wide attention in Berlin, with many of the Nazi elite in attendance.
 After his death, he became a propaganda symbol in Nazi Germany.
 A march for which he had written the lyrics was renamed the "Horst-Wessel-Lied" ("Horst Wessel Song"), and became the official anthem of the Nazi Party.
 After Adolf Hitler came to national power in 1933, the song became the co-national anthem of Germany, along with the first verse of the previous "Deutschlandlied", or "Deutschland Deutschland über alles"; nowadays the third verse "Einigkeit und Recht und Freiheit" is used.